mmaz/neet/docs/reinforcement_learning.md

 Here are a few examples of things to try:

+*
-* Train a policy for random roads
+* Train a policy that can drive on random roads (the simulator is currently set up to use the same road for every episode)

 **TBD**